abhinay22/Gtresury-Ticketing/README.md

   according to it's quering requirement

-2. Currently, tickets expired in the  cache are not getting evaluated. -For this, we would need a redis pub/sub job or cron job to look for expired tickets and update the sql database according .,
+2. Currently, tickets expired in the  cache are not getting evaluated. -For this, we would need a redis pub/sub job or cron job to look for expired tickets and update the sql database Inventory according .,